WhiskyTangoFawks/LunarFalloutPlus/README.md

   * Having your config ini's synced to one-drive is known to cause issues.
 Try setting MO2 to use profile specific INIs in the profile manager dropdown.
   * Try alt-tabbing a couple times, or pressing enter or E several times.
 If you have a controller, try presing A (or whatever the default activation is)
   * If none of those work, try downloading this save file [Save File](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=342910&game_id=1151), it has both male and female saves in the download.
 Play through the vault, and you can redo your character before exitting the vault.

+# Optional Paid Content Compatibility

+None of these are required to enjoy the modlist, but they're available for people that want them.

+ ## Creation Club Paint Jobs
+ Because the modlist includes [Faction Paintjob Distributor](https://www.nexusmods.com/fallout4/mods/97638), getting faction paintjobs distributed to their appropriate faction can be achieved by running the included Paintjob Distribution script, and then rerunning the Complex Sorter script.

+ ## Radfall
+ Interested in a more challenging survival experience?
+Check out [Radfall](https://www.patreon.com/posts/what-is-radfall-114027472).